UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

 - `serviceConstraint`

-  Examples: IC, TGV, BEX,...
+  Examples: `IC`, `TGV`, `BEX`, ...

-  An allocator can only create offer if the trip/segment is run by the service.
+  An allocator can create offers only if the trip/segment is run by the service.

 - `carrierConstraint`

-  Examples: Thalys, Eurostar,...
+  Examples: Thalys, Eurostar, ...

-  An allocator can create offers if the trip/segement is run by the carrier.
+  An allocator can create offers only if the trip/segment is run by the carrier.

 - `regulatoryConditions`

-  Examples: CIV, MD, EU-PER
+  Examples: `CIV`, `MD` or `EU-PER`

-  Needs to be indicated in the offer to inform the customer.
+  The regulatory conditions Needs to be indicated in the offer to inform the customer.

 - `serviceClass`

-  Examples: HIGH, BEST, STANDARD, BASIC
+  Examples: `HIGH`, `BEST`, `STANDARD` or `BASIC`

-  Needs to be indicated in the offer to inform the customer.
+  The service class needs to be indicated in the offer to inform the customer.

 - `comfortClass`

-  Examples: FIRST, SECOND
+  Examples: `FIRST` or `SECOND`

+  The comfort class needs to be indicated in the offer to inform the customer.

+- `afterSalesCondition`

+  Example: Non-refundable after departure.

-  Needs to be indicated in the offer to inform the customer.
+  The refund/exchange conditions need to be indicated in the offer to inform the customer.

 - `serviceLevel`

-  Missing in fare, add!
+  TODO: Missing in fare, add!

 - `combinationConstraint`

   Examples: `SEPARATE_CONTRACTS` model, `SEPARATE_TICKETS` model, `CLUSTERING` model or `COMBINATION` model

-  An allocator can only combine fare according respecting the combination models
+  An allocator can only combine fares respecting the combination models.

 - `fulfillmentConstraint`

-  Examples: SIP, SID, SIS
+  Examples: `SIP`, `SID` or `SIS`

-  An allocator can only create offers which respect the fulfillment constraint
+  An allocator can only create offers which respect the constraints concerning the ticket control.

+- `reductionConstraint`

+  Example: `GA`, `Bahncard50`, ...

+  An allocator can create offers only if the passenger(s) own the reduction(s).

+- `travelValidityCondition`

+  Example: Valid 24h after departure

+  The validity needs to be communicated in the offer to inform the customer.

 - `coveredSection`

-  Examples: Start and end location
+  Example: Start and end location

   An allocator has to cover the whole trip from start to end location.

 - `passengerConstraints`

-  Examples: Age between 6 and 16 years
+  Example: Age between 6 and 16 years

   An allocator can only create offers respecting the age of the passenger(s).

-- `afterSalesCondition`

-  Examples: Non-refundable after departure.

-  The refund/exchange conditions need to be indicated in the offer to inform the customer.

 ### Pre-Booking Step

-Fare attributes are not relevant for this process step.
+Fare attributes are not relevant for the pre-booking process step.

 ### Booking Step

-Fare attributes are not relevant for this process step.
+Fare attributes are not relevant for the booking process step.

 ### Fulfillment Step

 Relevant fare attributes for this process step are:

 - `regionalConstraint`

+  The regional constraint need to be communicated to the passenger(s), e.g. printed on the ticket.

 - `regulatoryConditions`

-  Needs to be printed on the ticket.
+  The regulatory conditions need to be communicated to the passengers(s), e.g., printed on the ticket.

 - `serviceClass`

-  Needs to be printed on the ticket.
+  The service class need to be communicated to the passengers(s), e.g., printed on the ticket.

-### After Sale Step
+- `travelValidityConstraint`

+  The date are needed to create valid barcode and control data.

 ### Accounting Step

-Relevant fare attribute is:
+Relevant fare attribute for the accounting step are:

+- `price`

 - `legacyAccountingIdentifier`

+  The legacy accounting identifier information is used to right a correct 301 record.

+## After Sale

-### After Sale Offer Creation Step
+### Refund Offer Creation Step

-Relevant fare attributes are:
+Relevant fare attributes for the creation of a refund offer are:

+- `price

 - `afterSaleConditions`

+  An allocator can create offers only if the after sale condition support after sale.

+### Exchange Offer Creation Step

+Relevant fare attributes for the creation of a refund offer are the `afterSaleConditions` as well as all the attributes for offer creation.